 We won’t need massive factories in a few locations around the world when we can have things made on our 3D printer at home or in the local corner shop.
 What will happen to all the ships and ports and infrastructure that currently supports the global distribution and logistics of such things?
 When our domestic and work machines are able to be diagnosed, serviced and maintained digitally with minimal need for expensive and time consuming repairs - what will happen to the mountain of waste we create everyday?
 Will it be acceptable to throw out the old just to get hold of the new?
 How will we use the excess energy we can create by new ways of controlling and sharing the way that it flows?
 Will all the world finally have light and heat when it’s needed?

 The list of potential changes to our world from the humanising of things is potentially endless.
 It’s our job to understand where to start and how to protect and nurture a better future where outcomes are improved and experiences enlivened for all of us.
-What behaviours should we change, which people do we need to work with, what places do we need to be present in and what products and services do we need to create and support to help us deliver them?
-How do governments, organisations and society work together to integrate this new digital future successfully?
-How do we manage and protect all the data that’s created and who owns the data?
+We need to start asking the right questions and searching out the answers.

 Is it as simple as asking “Does this change make things more human and better for everyone involved?”

 We need to remember sustainability and keep putting the environment, our society, and a new green economic model at the centre of our design and decision making process.
 Checking and challenging the likely outcomes of our actions and testing these against our combined values and purpose.